RoddyCodes/Portfolio-Webpage/README.md

 ## Installation

 Since this is a static webpage, there is typically no installation required.
 To view the portfolio:

 1. Clone this repository to your local machine:

     ```bash
     git clone https://github.com/RoddyCodes/Portfolio-Webpage.git
     ```

 2. Navigate to the project directory:

     ```bash
     cd Portfolio-Webpage
     ```

 3. Open the `index.html` file in your web browser.

 ## Deployment

-* **GitHub Pages:** This portfolio is likely deployed using GitHub Pages.
+* **GitHub Pages:** This portfolio is deployed using GitHub Pages.
 The webpage is automatically built and deployed from the `main` branch.
 The live site can be found at (https://roddycodes.github.io/Portfolio-Webpage/)

 ## Folder Structure

-Here's an example of the typical folder structure:
+Here's the folder structure of the project:

 Portfolio-Webpage/